Weighing food can be confusing. Some questions I get include:

 - How do I adjust the portion sizes to get the appropriate amount of macros?

 As simple as weighing your food sounds, it can be kind of complicated.
-But, once you get the hang of it, its is easy.
+Once you get the hang of it, it is easy.
+But maybe still a pain in the ass. 😉

 Example 1: Rice